Color, 1975, 97 mins. 58 secs.

 Directed by Andrea Bianchi

-Blue Underground (Blu-Ray & DVD) (US R0 NTSC), Shameless (UK R0 PAL), X-Rated Kult (Germany R0 PAL) / WS (2.35:1) (16:9)
+Arrow Video (Blu-ray) (US/UK RA/RB HD), Blue Underground (Blu-ray & DVD) (US R0 NTSC), Shameless (UK R0 PAL), X-Rated Kult (Germany R0 PAL) / WS (2.35:1) (16:9)

-Once the boyish star of films like The Umbrellas of Cherbourg and Camille 2000, Castelnuovo is virtually unrecognizable here as the slimy "hero" who chauvanistic treatment of women is so ludicrous it can't even be classified as offensive.
-Meanwhile the women all perform their duties as required by the film, though as usual Fenech (with a short, boyish hairstyle) injects more charm and pluck into her role than anyone probably expected.
+Tacky, profane, and crammed with gratuitous skin from start to finish, Strip Nude for Your Killer was directed by genre-hopper Andrea Bianchi, whose career spans all the way from Burial Ground to hardcore porn.
+Fortunately this outing is a bit slicker than usual thanks to the visual sheen of cinematographer Franco Delli Colli, whose colorful, shadowy scope compositions manage to make this look like a first-class affair even when busty, naked women are being groped by hairy, obese men in baggy underwear.
+Once the boyish star of films like The Umbrellas of Cherbourg and Camille 2000, Castelnuovo is virtually unrecognizable here as the slimy "hero" whose chauvinistic treatment of women is so ludicrous it can't even be classified as offensive.
+Meanwhile the women all perform their duties as required by the film, though as usual Fenech (with a very short hairstyle) injects more charm and pluck into her role than anyone probably expected.
 Underrated composer Berto Pisano also contributes a fun, funky score that sorely deserves a CD release.
 Giallo fans may be disappointed in the thriller aspects here; the storyline's not that involving and any bloodshed consists mainly of a few unconvincing splashes of red paint and the occasional body part flopping onto the ground.
 Still, most will be having too much fun to notice.
 Will you respect yourself in the morning after watching it?
 Probably not, but the ride's certainly fun while it lasts.

 For years after its release, most viewers had to seek this film out in unsubtitled Italian bootleg tapes though an English dub did circulate throughout Europe briefly in the '70s.
 The English track first appeared on DVD via Germany's X-Rated Kult label in an adequate transfer, though any curious parties were better served by Blue Underground's attractive DVD which sports a much cleaner English audio track and a steadier anamorphic transfer.
 Unlike the phony video-generated "trailer" on the German DVD, the Blue Underground disc also sports a genuine international trailer that's far more entertaining, with a ridiculous Marquis De Sade quote thrown in for good measure.
 The only other extra is a 12-minute featurette, "Strip Nude for Your Giallo," in which co-writer Massimo Felisatti and actress/victim Solvi Stubing talk about the making of the film.
 (Note that the featurette is in Italian, and the English subtitles wouldn't activate on some DVD players on the first pressing of the disc.)
 It's a fun but brief short, complete with a look at Stubing's extra-giallo career and coverage of the filmmaking scene at the time.
 A subsequent DVD followed in the UK from Shameless, uncut and apparently taken from the same English-language source with a handful of their usual trailers as extras.